-Listen to a few minutes of a recent Evensong Service:
+Listen to a few minutes of an Evensong Service:

 Evensong is the name for the Service of Evening Prayer from the Book of Common Prayer (BCP).
 This service has been the principal liturgy of the Anglican/Episcopal tradition since the year 1549, which was when the BCP was first authorized for use in the Church of England.